josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_judicial_scrutiny_of_delay_over_substance.md

 ---

-## Delay shifts the evidentiary burden
+## 🌋 Delay Shifts The Evidentiary Burden

 Once delay is established, the burden moves: